Michael Gardner, MD, MPH, MMM

 Chief Executive Officer (CEO), Maternal Fetal Medicine

-Dr. Michael Gardner, UNLV School of Medicine Vice Dean of Clinical Affairs and UNLV Medicine President/CEO, is responsible for the management of clinical activities for more than 151 faculty physicians, 310 residents and 26 fellows throughout 13 clinic locations.
+Dr. Michael Gardner, UNLV School of Medicine Vice Dean of Clinical Affairs and UNLV Medicine President/CEO, is responsible for the management of clinical activities for more than 151 faculty physicians, 310 residents and 26 fellows throughout 17 clinics.
 A native of El Paso, Texas, Dr. Gardner made Las Vegas his home in November 2017.

 Prior to moving to Las Vegas, Dr. Gardner served as Harris Health Executive Vice President for Ambulatory Care Services in Houston, Texas.
 In this role, he managed 18 primary care and pediatric clinics, six same day clinics and multiple specialty clinics.
 He also managed 14 pharmacies, two oncology infusion centers, a free standing dialysis center and a radiation treatment center.
 He was responsible for the outpatient services for Harris Health, the third largest safety net system in the United States.
 The clinics served approximately 300,000 patients a year with over a million annual visits.